FifthZoner/ReeBook/api reference.md

 Books are split into book info and book instance.

-Also dear frontend devs beware: passwordHash was changed to password in login and register!
+Also, dear frontend devs beware: passwordHash was changed to password in login and register!

 ### Authorization calls: